forked-from-1kasper/leanbot/README.md

 # Requirements

 I’m using Lean version 3.22.0c ([community fork](https://github.com/leanprover-community/lean)), commit 0ec2a19f1ac9.
-If you are using older versions of Lean (release ≤3.19.0c), this is will not work because of changes in standard libarry.
+If you are using older versions of Lean (release ≤3.19.0c), this is will not work because of changes in standard library.

 Also `netcat` is needed.
 You can try to configure the start using telnet, but I do not guarantee the functionality.